 - Core Courses (all doctoral students are required to successfully complete the core courses by the end of the second semester):

-- GRS EC 705: Introduction to Mathematical Economics (if a waiver is not obtained)
+- GRS EC 705 Introduction to Mathematical Economics (required unless a waiver is obtained)

 - Students in the second year in the program must complete two 2-course field sequences